When you strip it all away, that's the nub of things.

 And I guess my point of calling is that it seems like everybody has this attitude to non-essential personnel that why do we even have a job to begin with?

-and I have a lot of work to do right now and I can't get it done because of what's going on in Congress and with the president and the Senate.
+And I have a lot of work to do right now, and I can't get it done because of what's going on in Congress here with the President and the Senate.

-Look I understand how you feel I mean your the the your your own your own company as it were your own government has classified you as nonessential and as such your own government has determined that when they have to shut down it's you who get shut down.
+And as such, your own government has determined that when they have to shut down, it's you who get shut down.

-I think to be honest with you that I understand why people are doing it, because they think it's a way to uh to to make a point.
+I think, to be honest with you, that I understand why people are doing it because they think it's a way to make a point.

-But the the I think the rule is according to the federal guidelines, the only only people who protect life and property are essential government workers.
+But I think the rule is, according to the federal guidelines, the only people who protect life and property are essential government workers.

 I mean, you could even say that members of the House and Senate could be on a snow day are non-essential.